 Dear All - following the publication of a statement by the Kennel Club regarding their strong recommendation that all dogs shows and events are cancelled until at least the end of June 2020, we have taken the decision to cancel the Leonberger Club of Great Britain Open Show due to be held on Sunday 7th June 2020.
+We have also decided to postpone the Championship Show due to be held on Saturday 14th November 2020.
 As and when the situation changes we will review how we deal with this and let everyone know.
-We are also cancelling all LCGB Draft and Water Rescue tests and training in order not to put our members at risk.
-We will not hold any face to face meetings or other club events until the restriction are lifted and it is safe to do so.
+We are also cancelling all LCGB Draft and Water Rescue tests in order not to put our members at risk.
+We will not hold any face to face meetings or other club events of more than 6 people, as per government guidelines until the restriction are lifted and it is safe to do so.
 Please accept our apologies for any inconvenience these measures cause but we would rather everyone stays as safe as possible.
 I will keep everyone updated with any new information as it becomes available.
 Thank you for your forbearance.

 Kennel Clubs recommendations:

 Sharon has done two short videos to try and illustrate the point of view that health screening does not necessarily reduce the gene pool, but on the contrary, how screening can help to preserve what is already a fragile and fast declining pool of genetic diversity.
 I know that there are a lot of arguments flying around and this can muddy things quite a lot and make it hard to see the big picture.

 1st The first video tries to demonstrate how knowing where the problems are is better than not knowing in terms of keeping the door open to many doubtful lines.

 2nd The second tries to make clear what is really draining diversity out of the gene pool and how screening actually helps to preserve what we have.